erans99/UniqueRelativeAbundance/README.md

 * bowtie_path = *BOWTIE EXECUTABLE PATH*
 * genomes_dir= *PATH FOR FOLDER CONTAINING REPRESENTATIVE GENOMES FASTA FILES*

-Under *genomes_dir* folder, you need to create a file named "Representatives_to_SGBs.txt" This file links the names of the genomes to number indetifiers that you choose. should be in the following format:
+Under *genomes_dir* folder, you need to create a file named *"Representatives_to_SGBs.txt"* This file links the names of the genomes to number indetifiers that you choose.
+Should be in the following format
-Tab seperated no header:
+Tab seperated no header
 GENOME_NAME    GENOME_ID
 . . .

 For example:
 ```cat Representatives_to_SGBs.txt```

 GENOME1    1
 GENOME2    2
 GENOME3    3